Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-01/README.md

 ## Learn JavaScript by making games!

 You're hired!
 Consider this class your job for the next 7 weeks.
-You'll be respobsinble for making three games, maintaining and improving the code base for your games, keeping notes and documentation for the code that you produce.
+You'll be responsible for making three games, maintaining and improving the code base for your games, keeping notes and documentation for the code that you produce.

-It's your job to put in regular hours working on the code you produce.
+It's your job to put in regular hours working on the code you are responsible for.

+You will maintain a GitHub Repo for each project. **You need to commit each time you work on the project.
+For each session you work you should have at least one commit.** This is a requirement.

-You'll be making three games:
+You'll be working on three games:

-- Break Out
+- Breakout - the arcade classic
-- Oregon Trail
+- Oregon Trail - one of the most successful games of all time!
-- A game of your own design using Phaser JS
+- Platform Game built with Phaser 3 JS

-You will also keep a JS notebook.
-This will be a GitHub repo where you will keep notes, questions, and other useful information about JavaScript.

-## Getting started

-The first step is to create a GitHub repo for the three games and another for JS Notes.

-Do that now.

-## Break Out with JS
+## Breakout with JS

+[Breakout](https://en.wikipedia.org/wiki/Breakout_(video_game)) is a classic arcade game.
+It's simple and has been ported to almost every platform.
+Your job is to make the JavaScript version.

 Your goal is to build the tutorial here: